 The silence that passed between them dragged on for what Lourdes could only describe as an eternity.

-“Mariposa,” she began and Lourdes felt like she would much rather the ground just open and swallow her up. “are you that happy for me?
+“Mariposa,” she began and Lourdes felt like she would much rather the ground just open and swallow her.
+“A-Are you that happy for me?
 I know you must be excited, but that was a little over the top, don’t you think?”

 Unsure of is she wanted to laugh or cry, Lourdes instead just forced a sad smile at her best friend, quickly accepting her answer.
 “You’re right.” she said barely above a whisper.
 As if like a revelation, the truth about her feelings became crystal clear to her, as well as her fate.